U.S. formally exits global climate pact amid election uncertainty

 The United States still remains a party to the UNFCCC.
 Espinosa said the body will be "ready to assist the U.S. in any effort in order to rejoin the Paris Agreement."

 Trump first announced his intention to withdraw the United States from the pact in June 2017, arguing it would undermine the U.S. economy.
-But he was unable to formally do so until now because of the requirements of the deal.
+The administration formally served notice of the withdrawal to the United Nations on Nov.
+4, 2019, which took one year to take effect.

 The Rhodium Group said that in 2020, the United States will be at around 21% below 2005 levels.
 It added that under a second Trump administration, it expects U.S. emissions would increase by more than 30% through 2035 from 2019 levels.

-Most scientists believe the world must cut emissions sharply and quickly in order to avoid the most catastrophic effects of global warming.
-China, Japan, South Korea, and the European Union have recently ramped up their carbon cutting targets.

-(Reporting by Valerie Volcovici; additional reporting by Matthew Green in London; Editing by Richard Valdmanis, David Gregorio and Raju Gopalakrishnan)
+(Reporting by Valerie Volcovici, Kate Abnett; additional reporting by Matthew Green in London; Editing by Richard Valdmanis, David Gregorio and Raju Gopalakrishnan)

 ((valerie.volcovici@thomsonreuters.com;))